Best and Quick Ways to Remove Rust from Metal

 - Put coverings on Use coverings to protect against rain and harsh sunlight.

-These are the five quickest and easiest methods for getting rust off of metals.
-Although there are additional methods for eliminating rust from metal, the top five are listed above.
+These are the six quickest and easiest methods for getting rust off of metals.
+Although there are additional methods for eliminating rust from metal, the top six are listed above.
 Follow these easy instructions to restore your priceless item to its original condition without spending a lot of money.